TS

 What percentage of SaaS spend is wasted?+

-Research consistently shows that approximately 30% of SaaS spend is wasted across organizations.
-This waste comes from three primary sources: unused licenses (employees who have seats but rarely or never log in), duplicate tools (multiple teams paying for competing products that serve the same function), and auto-renewed contracts for tools that are no longer actively used.
+Zylo's 2026 SaaS Management Index finds organizations leave about 36% of their SaaS licenses unused.
+The waste comes from three primary sources: unused licenses (employees who have seats but rarely or never log in), duplicate tools (multiple teams paying for competing products that serve the same function), and auto-renewed contracts for tools that are no longer actively used.
 A structured SaaS audit can typically reclaim 25% to 40% of this wasted spend.

 What percentage of revenue should a company spend on IT?+